The Mortgage Underwriting Approval Process

 The Effect of Turn Time

-All mortgage lenders have a “turn time," the time from submission to underwriter review and the lender's decision.
+All mortgage lenders have a turn time, the time from submission for underwriter review to the final lender's decision.
 The turn time can be affected by a number of factors big and small.
-Internal policy on how many loans operations the staff carries at one time is often the biggest factor, but things as simple as weather conditions—think Rochester, NY in the winter—can throw lender turn times off quickly.
+Internal policy on how many loan operations the staff carries at one time is often the biggest factor, but things as simple as weather conditions—think Rochester, New York, in the winter—can throw off lender turn times quickly.

-Ask your loan officer what she expects your turn time will be and consider that factor in your ultimate choice of a lender.
+Ask your loan officer what they expect your turn time will be and consider that factor in your ultimate choice of a lender.
 Keep in mind that purchase turn times should always be less than refinance turn times.
-Homebuyers have hard deadlines they must meet so they get underwriting dibs.
+Homebuyers have hard deadlines they must meet so they get first priority in the underwriting queue.

-Under normal circumstances, your purchase application should be underwritten within 72 hours of underwriting submission and within one week after you provide your fully completed documentation to your loan officer.
+Under normal circumstances, your purchase application should be underwritten (approved) within 72 hours of underwriting submission and within one week after you provide your fully completed documentation to your loan officer.
 This can take as long as a month, though, depending on the circumstances.

 Approved, Denied, or Suspended

-The underwriter will typically issue one of three decisions to your application: approved, denied, or suspended.
+The underwriter will typically issue one of three decisions on your application: approved, suspended, or denied.

 If it's approved, underwriting will typically assign conditions you'll have to meet for full approval.
 This might be clarification regarding a late payment, a large deposit, or a past life transgression.
 It could simply be a missed signature here or there.

 These delays are typically employment- or income-related, but occasionally an asset verification question can also lead to a suspension.
-In this case, you’ll get two conditions: one to clear the suspense and the standard conditions needed for full approval.
+In this case, you’ll get two conditions: one to clear the suspension and the standard conditions needed for full approval.